alexpate30/rcprd/README.md

 hard coded to format variables with specific names in a certain way (e.g. convert `obsdate` from a character variable to a date variable).
 Over time, the structure of the CPRD Aurum data may change, which could impact the utility of this package.
-We will endeavor to keep rAURUM updated with new releases of CPRD Aurum.
+We will endeavor to keep rcprd updated with new releases of CPRD Aurum.
 However, where possible, we have tried to protect against this by giving the user flexible options as well as the defaults.
 For example, `add_to_database` defaults to